bacalhau-project/bacalhau/docs/docs/setting-up/join-compute.md

 Bacalhau is a peer-to-peer network of computing providers that will run jobs submitted by users.
 A Compute Provider (CP) is anyone who is running a Bacalhau compute node participating in the Bacalhau compute network.

-This section will show you how to configure and run public Bacalhau node and start accepting and running jobs.
+This section will show you how to configure and run a public Bacalhau node and start accepting and running jobs.

 To bootstrap your node and join the network as a CP you can leap right into the [Ubuntu 22.04 quick start](#quick-start-ubuntu-2204) below, or find more setup details in these guides: